genevate/style_guides/programming/basic.md

     - If the sending object has to check the class of the receiving object, then a duck type has been missed.
 It is better to extract this behavior into a common interface for which all subsequent objects can inherit the same behavior from.
-    - Don't allow a subclass to raise an exception when overridding a superclass method because it doesn't need/want to implement it.
+    - Don't allow a subclass to throw an exception when overridding a superclass method because it doesn't need/want to implement it.
 One should question whether it is even a sublcass at that point or whether inheritance is the correct solution.